 Admission to the M.F.A. program is competitive, with roughly six poets and six fiction writers admitted each year.
-The deadline for applications is March 1.
-Applications will be reviewed in the order they are received, and applicants will be notified of their status no later than mid-April.
+We consider applications year-round.
+For applicants wishing to be considered for funding, applications are due by March 1.
+Applications will be reviewed in the order they are received, and applicants will be notified within six weeks of submission of a completed application.

-Candidates for admission for the M.F.A. degree should fill out the M.F.A. program application form.
+Candidates for admission for the M.F.A. degree should fill out the Graduate School application form.

 - A 1,000-word Statement of Purpose in which you explain why you are interested in pursuing graduate studies in creative writing, and discuss yourself as a writer.
 You may wish to make reference to professional, academic and/or personal interests, as well as future goals.

 - A sample of your creative work in the genre to which you are applying (minimum 15 pages, maximum 25 pages, of fiction; or 10 pages of poetry)